lmhale99/iprPy/doc/source/calculation/phonon/template.rst

    symmetry elements.
 Default value is 1e-5.
 -  **numstrains**: The number of strain states to evaluate for performing the quasiharmonic approximation.
 If set to 1, then the quasiharmonic calculations will be skipped.
-Default value is 5.
+Default value is 11.
 -  **strainrange**: The range of strains to apply for performing the quasiharmonic approximation.
-Default value is 1e-6
+Default value is 0.05.
+-  **sizemults**: Multiplication parameters to construct a supercell system.
+Limited to three values for this calculation.
+Default valueis 3 3 3.